"Medical specialists have a growing arsenal to bring relief to patients." — David quick, The Post and Courier

 Pain usually is a good thing.
 It is the body’s way of telling an individual something’s wrong.
 But often, pain signals go haywire and won’t shut off.
 Ever.

-Like Whaley, some people face life events that, after all surgical and rehab efforts have failed, leave them in chronic pain.
-It’s a situation that not only reduces or eliminates someone’s ability to work, but to have an enriching life and relationships.
+Like Whaley, some people face life events that, after all, surgical and rehab efforts have failed, leaving them in chronic pain.
+It’s a situation that not only reduces or eliminates someone’s ability to work but to have an enriching life and relationships.

 An array of pain management services is available in the Charleston area, including clinics at the Medical University of South Carolina and Roper St. Francis (see accompanying information).